BackOverview: The Placements tool - for organising work experience

 Best practice guidance

-These best practice guides are for students, employers, parents/caregivers and teachers; they cover every aspect of attending, hosting, and managing placements.
+These best practice guides are for students, employers, parents and teachers; they cover every aspect of attending, hosting, and managing placements.
 They can be shared with anyone involved – even if they do not have a Unifrog account!

 2 – WHAT IS A PLACEMENT?